 There are links at the bottom of this page to the school calculation policy and mental maths policy.
 You can also find the key areas taught in each area for each year group here.
 You can also read details of the national maths curriculum from the UK government website.

 For children to become proficient mathematicians, they need have a quick recall of number facts.
 You can help them do this by

 - Playing board games or card with them

 - Using Internet sites such as Maths Games to practice number facts

-- Using number fact songs on YouTube or other sites such as this one.
+- Using number fact songs on YouTube or other online sites.

-A pack of playing cards or a pair of dice is good tools for practising number facts.
+A pack of playing cards or a pair of dice are good tools for practising number facts.
 Examples of games to play can be found on the Internet.
 For example;